 While festival organisers are to be commended for the initiative, evidence from across the border appears to suggest a firmer approach could be effective.Irish News

 This is yet another example of failures being sold as successes surrounding the various initiatives directed at coercing younger people to get vaccinated.
-Such actions only serve to deepen genuine suspicions held by many younger members of our community with these vaccinations by assuming reluctance to take the vaccines is down to laziness and greed that could be ironed out with some free festival tickets.
+Such actions only serve to deepen genuine suspicions held by many younger members of our community about these vaccinations by assuming reluctance to take the vaccines is down to laziness and greed that could be ironed out with some free festival tickets.

-At the time of writing this report, 32% of 18-29 year olds haven’t taken a single dose of the vaccines.
+At the time of writing this report, 32% of 18-29-year-olds haven’t taken a single dose of the vaccines.
 That’s over 87,000 people.
-I have been told by informed sources that ‘everyone was shocked at the low turn out, especially the CMO Michael McBride and Health Minister Robin Swann.
+I have been told by informed sources that ‘everyone was shocked at the low turnout, especially the CMO Michael McBride and Health Minister Robin Swann.
 Given the event is popular with this age cohort and given the media hype around it, it was believed thousands would turn up.’

-Whilst we at Citizenjournos don’t support the vaccinating of young and healthy people, we also take firm views on freedom of choice, informed consent and personal responsibility.
+Whilst we at Citizenjournos don’t support the vaccination of young and healthy people, we also take firm views on freedom of choice, informed consent and personal responsibility.
 We should all be free to do what we want with our own bodies.
 The festival organisers are to be commended for making a big effort to do what they felt was right.
 Their failing was not so much their failing, but more so an extension of the failing of the Department of Health and Public Health Agency.
-They have continuously failed to engage with the almost 90,000 young people who have refused to be vaccinated, believing that their reasoning was down to being lazy, believing in conspiracy theories and fickle enough to be bribed with an ice-cream or festival ticket.
-The reason that many young people are dodging the jab is due to their concerns at being blackmailed and coerced into taking something they feel they don’t need.
+They have continuously failed to engage with the almost 90,000 young people who have refused to be vaccinated, believing that their reasoning was down to being lazy, believing in conspiracy theories and being fickle enough to be bribed with an ice cream or festival ticket.
+The reason that many young people are dodging the jab is due to their concerns about being blackmailed and coerced into taking something they feel they don’t need.
 Add this to Robin Swann and Michael McBride spending almost 18 months targetting the young in every way imaginable, and the result is a lack of trust between the young and those in power.

-However, this vaccine refusal will continue in this age cohort until Swann and McBride accept they have played a part in alienated this large section of the community and are only reinforcing that separation by continuing the coercion and then allowing the media to spin failures as successes.
+However, this vaccine refusal will continue in this age cohort until Swann and McBride accept they have played a part in alienating this large section of the community and are only reinforcing that separation by continuing the coercion and then allowing the media to spin failures as successes.
 This is just seen as another lie and rather than treating these almost 90,000 people with contempt, they should be treated with dignity and respect if there is ever going to be any chance of convincing them to get vaccinated.